 We may receive compensation when you click on links to products from our partners.

-There are a number of advantages to holding a government job, often times including a comprehensive benefits package, competitive pay and various paid holidays.
+There are a number of advantages to holding a government job, oftentimes including a comprehensive benefits package, competitive pay, and various paid holidays.
 However, for many, there comes a time when working for a private company seems to be a better option.
 Whether it’s to pursue career growth, start your own company or try something totally new, there are some things you should be aware of that will help to ease your transition.
-Follow these tips for moving from the public to private sector, and you will soon find yourself adjusting well to a new normal.
+Follow these tips for moving from the public to the private sector, and you will soon find yourself adjusting well to a new normal.

 Choose Opportunities Strategically

 When submitting resumes, be sure to think strategically about the kind of private sector organization that would be your best fit.
 Corporate culture can play a big role in your level of job satisfaction.
 Consider what you enjoy most about your current work environment and look for employers that offer similar aspects.
 In addition, study the job description of potential positions.
 Determine whether your skill set would transition well into the new gig.

 This comprehensive careers handbook is packed with ideas and inspiration to set you on the right career path.
 Tailor made to suit your individual strengths and interests, you’ll work out where you want to go and the exact route to take.